wavefrontHQ/docs/pages/doc/alerts_v2_faq.md

 ### My alert fired for a non-zero value, and now it no longer works

 With the old alert experience, it was possible to specify a query `ts(...)`.
-The alert fired for any non-zero value, positive or negative.
+An alert for this query fired for any non-zero value, positive or negative.

 With the new alert experience, you can explicitly specify `ts(...) !=0` to trigger such an alert.